Nyheter | 2023 januari 17

-He and his wife, artist Mususa Wiesel, travelled from New York to Stockholm for this year’s Nobel Prize festivities, and they paid IES Kista a much-appreciated visit for the second time.
+He travelled from New York to Stockholm for this year’s Nobel Prize festivities, and paid IES Kista a much-appreciated visit for the second time.
 Dr Wiesel asked each student different questions and engaged them in conversation.
 He told them about his achievements and the process of getting there.

 “I did not have good grades in school, but moving helped me find new opportunities”, he said.

 Student Zainab Bhatti had the chance to meet Dr Wiesel.
 She said: "He had a very wise, knowledgeable but also humorous vibe to him."

 During a question and answer session another student asked Dr Wiesel what the worst thing was that had ever happened to him.

 Zainab said: “His answer was ‘I can't really come up with one, I've always thought about the good things in life.
 There isn't much worth in remembering the bad’.
 This really struck me.
 It must be really nice to not remember any bad things, but also a very hard skill to learn.
 I really admired that in him.”